hurutta/tic-tac-toe/README.md

 <details>
 <summary>
-	Swagger is integrated and can be access at : <a href="https://tictac-toe-backend.herokuapp.com/swagger-ui.html">https://tictac-toe-backend.herokuapp.com/swagger-ui.html</a><b>🔻expand🔻</b> <br>
+	Swagger is integrated and can be access for interacting with API at : <a href="https://tictac-toe-backend.herokuapp.com/swagger-ui.html">https://tictac-toe-backend.herokuapp.com/swagger-ui.html</a><b>🔻expand🔻</b> <br>

 </summary>
 	<img src="images/swagger.png">